How to Write an Annual Report

 You should use your Annual Report to give an update on the progress of the activities outlined in your Unit’s Action Plan, with a special focus on the impact they have had.
 The Annual Reports of all IFLA Units provide important input to the fulfilment of IFLA’s Professional Programme, Strategic Plan and Key Initiatives, and also contribute to IFLA’s Annual Report.

 Timing and Procedure

 Section Officers and SIG Conveners should report on the period September-August.
-Your 2018-2019 Annual Report should be completed and returned to the Division Chair by 31 October 2019.
+Your 2018-2019 Annual Report should be completed and returned to the Division Chair and to IFLA HQ at email@example.com by 31 October 2019.

 Procedure for writing your Annual Report:

 - Officers or SIG Convenors should seek input from the members of their Standing Committee or relevant working groups.